 “Becoming One?
 Passion Relics, Human Bodies, and Christian Negotiations of Loss,” 52nd International Congress on Medieval Studies, Western Michigan University, Kalamazoo, MI, May 11-14, 2017.

 “What is the Literary Value of a Name?”
 New Chaucer Society, 20th Biennial Congress, Queen Mary University of London, London, U.K., July 10-15, 2016.

 “Acknowledging Multilingualism: Translation, Form, and Manuscript mise-en-page in a Fourteenth-Century English Manuscript,” Medieval Manuscripts in Canada Symposium, University of Victoria, Victoria, B.C., March 18, 2016.

 “Conclusion, Closure, and Cultures of Reading,” 50th International Congress on Medieval Studies, Western Michigan University, Kalamazoo, Michigan, May 14-17, 2015.

 M.A.
 Research Papers and Theses Supervised

-Francine Harris, “The Identity-defining Role of Forgetting in Transformative Disguise in two Middle English Romances: Havelok the Dane and Sir Isumbras,” April, 2018 (recipient of Senate Medal)
+Francine Harris, “The Identity-defining Role of Forgetting in Transformative Disguise in two Middle English Romances: Havelok the Dane and Sir Isumbras,” 2018 (Senate Medal)